 17 If, therefore, you consider me a sharer, receive him kindly the way you would me.

-18 Moreover, if he did you any wrong or owes you anything, keep this charged to my account.
+18 Moreover, if he did you any wrong or owes you anything,

 19 I Paul am writing with my own hand: I will pay it back -- not to be telling you that, besides, you owe me even yourself.